“TO THE ENDS OF THE EARTH”

-The phrase “to the ends of the earth” from Psalm 72:8 captured Bill Prankard’s heart in the mid-1970’s, and he realized the need to reach people living in the far north.
+The phrase “to the ends of the earth” from Psalm 72:8 captured Bill Prankard’s heart in the mid-1970s, and he realized the need to reach people living in the far north.
 Since that time, BPEA has focused its mission efforts on northern Canada’s First Nations communities, and Inuit living in both the Canadian and Russian Arctic regions.
-Steven Carleton now oversees all of BPEA’s mission endeavours.
+Steven Carleton now oversees all of BPEA’s mission endeavors.

 The Canadian North:

-The Arctic Hope Project is a five-year program that not only offers Inuit youth spiritual and emotional healing and counselling, but also equips and prepares them as future leaders and positive influencers in their communities.
-The Anaana (Inukitut for “mother”) program specifically reaches out to young (often unwed teenage) mothers, providing them with spiritual, emotional and practical tools to help them with the unique challenges they face.
+The Arctic Hope Project is a five-year program that not only offers Inuit youth spiritual and emotional healing and counseling but also equips and prepares them as future leaders and positive influencers in their communities.
+The Anaana (Inuktitut for “mother”) program specifically reaches out to young (often unwed teenage) mothers, providing them with spiritual, emotional, and practical tools to help them with the unique challenges they face.
 In the summer of 2017, BPEA is partnering with the Pentecostal Assemblies of Canada to conduct a Daily Vacation Bible School for the Inuit children of Cape Dorset and Pangnirtung.

 In 1993 Bill Prankard discovered that there were thousands of unreached Inuit (Eskimo) people groups scattered across the vast, remote and isolated Arctic Russian tundra.
 Many of them still lived nomadically, following the migrating routes of the reindeer herds, and most had never been introduced to the Gospel of Jesus Christ.
-Bill and Gwen Prankard and their combination of Canadian and Russian team members ventured into this forbidding territory, travelling by tundra tank vehicles, tundra trucks, helicopters and even reindeer sleighs.
+Bill and Gwen Prankard and their combination of Canadian and Russian team members ventured into this forbidding territory, traveling by tundra tank vehicles, tundra trucks, helicopters, and even reindeer sleighs.
 Hundreds of lives have been introduced to Christ, and ‘DVD home churches’ were established to ensure that the new believers continue to grow in their faith.
-In recent years, Russian-only teams, sponsored by BPEA, regularly return to minister and evangelize.
+In recent years, our Russian missionary, Igor Bogomol, has been our hands and feet as he leads Russian-only, BPEA sponsored teams to regularly return to minister and evangelize.

-To learn more about BPEA’S present Mission endeavours, go to Current Projects.
+To learn more about BPEA’S present Mission endeavors, go to Current Projects.